Associate Editors

 John J. S. Harrichand (he, him, his), PhD, NCC, CCMHC, ACS, CCTP, LMHC, LPC-S, is a Canadian of Chinese and East Indian ancestry, an immigrant to Canada and the son of immigrants, who was born and raised in Guyana, South America.
 He received his Hons BSc in psychology and integrative biology from the University of Toronto at Scarborough in Ontario, Canada; MA in counselling from Providence Theological Seminary in Otterburne, Manitoba, Canada; and CACREP-accredited PhD in counselor education and supervision from Liberty University in Lynchburg, Virginia.
 Dr. Harrichand is an assistant professor in the Department of Counseling at The University of Texas at San Antonio.
 His research uses qualitative and quantitative methodologies and spans three distinct areas: culturally responsive counseling practices for working with minoritized communities; counselor education and supervision; and counseling leadership and advocacy.
 Dr. Harrichand’s approach to research stems from his collective cultural frame, guiding him to shed light on the voices of historically underrepresented and systemically excluded minoritized communities.
 He recognizes his privilege as a scholar–practitioner and is humbled by the opportunity to meaningfully contribute, through scholarship, to counseling and mental health.
 His work has been published in top-tier peer-reviewed regional, national, and international counseling journals.
 Dr. Harrichand’s clinical experience as a professional counselor and supervisor involves working with community and college student populations.
 He is passionate about creating access to affordable mental health services and is actively involved in several professional counseling organizations at the state, regional, and national levels.

-Mike Kalkbrenner, PhD, NCC, is an associate professor of counseling and educational psychology at New Mexico State University.
+Mike Kalkbrenner, PhD, NCC, is a full professor of counseling and educational psychology at New Mexico State University.
 He received his doctorate in counselor education and supervision from Old Dominion University and his MS in mental health counseling from The College at Brockport, State University of New York.
 Dr. Kalkbrenner’s research agenda is centered on two major themes—psychometrics and college student mental health, and measurement and evaluation of dimensions of integrated mental and physical wellness.
 He has utilized quantitative, qualitative, and mixed-methods research paradigms, with an emphasis on quantitative methodology in psychometrics and other multivariate statistical analyses.
 Dr. Kalkbrenner’s teaching pedagogy is based on John Dewey’s theory of experiential learning and the flipped classroom in which the instructor is responsible for the learning environment and students are responsible for their own learning.
 Dr. Kalkbrenner has clinical experience providing counseling to a variety of populations in an array of different settings, including medical residents, veterans, college students, and children.

 Katharine Sperandio, PhD, NCC, ACS, LPC, joined the clinical mental health counseling (CMHC) faculty as an assistant professor at Saint Joseph’s University in 2022.
 She is currently the CACREP-accreditation coordinator for the CMHC program.
 She completed her PhD in counselor education and supervision at William & Mary in 2019.
 Her work as a Licensed Professional Counselor (LPC) has granted her the opportunity to work with a variety of populations, including those living with addictions.
 Dr. Sperandio actively serves clients in the Philadelphia community, using her clinical experiences to inform her teaching and scholarship.
 The mission of her research agenda is to increase understanding on how to help those living with addiction promote and sustain their recovery and how to optimally support families who are impacted by addiction.
 She has also explored topic areas pertaining to supporting mental health and addictions counselors who are undergoing chronic stress.
 Dr. Sperandio also co-constructed the Multidimensional Cultural Humility Scale (MCHS) to assess levels of cultural humility among mental health and school counselors.
 She has worked with colleagues on multiple research projects to investigate how to support students in being more culturally responsive and trauma-informed in their clinical practice.
 Her scholarly work is published in a multitude of professional journals, including the Journal of Counseling & Development, Journal of LGBTQ Issues in Counseling, Journal of Mental Health Counseling, The Family Journal: Counseling and Therapy for Couples and Families, Measurement and Evaluation in Counseling and Development, and the Journal of Addictions and Offender Counseling.
 Dr. Sperandio regularly presents at a variety of national, regional, and state conferences and serves on the editorial review board for multiple professional journals, including the Journal of Counseling & Development, Counseling and Values, the Journal of Counselor Preparation and Supervision, and the Journal of Addictions and Offender Counseling.